Pyrenees

 Wildlife Ecosystems

-The park is the only territory in France where the endemic Pyrenean chamois (Rupicapra pyrenaica) is the native chamois species (distinct from Alpine chamois).
-Approximately 8,000 Pyrenean chamois inhabit the park.
-The Pyrenean brown bear (Ursus arctos) was nearly extinct in the 1990s; restoration efforts including releases of Slovenian bears have brought the population to over 50 individuals by the 2020s.
-Bearded vulture (Gypaetus barbatus) breeds in the park, and golden eagle is common.
-Isard (the local name for Pyrenean chamois), marmot, and golden eagle are the iconic wildlife symbols.
+The park is the only territory in France where the endemic Pyrenean chamois (Rupicapra pyrenaica) — called isard locally — is the native chamois species, distinct from Alpine chamois.
+The Pyrenean brown bear (Ursus arctos) was nearly extinct in the 1990s; restoration efforts including releases of Slovenian bears have brought the combined Pyrenean population to over 130 individuals by 2026.
+[1] Bearded vulture (Gypaetus barbatus) breeds in the park, and golden eagle is common.
 The Pyrenean desman (Galemys pyrenaicus), an aquatic insectivore, inhabits mountain streams.

 Flora Ecosystems